The Stranger Theme of Philosophical Viewpoints: The Absurd

-The Stranger reflects Camus’s philosophical stance as an absurdist.
+The Stranger reflects Camus’ philosophical stance as an absurdist.
 Is there a logical meaning to life?
 Is there some higher order or law governing it?
 Some rational explanation to the chaos and nonsense?
-Indeed, can we make sense of life at all?
+Can we make sense of life at all?
 The answer from The Stranger to these questions is a categorical "No." There is no truth, no certainty, nor any unwavering, non-relative laws in life—and there is no sense in pursuing such impossibilities.

-Meursault views his murder of the Arab as something that just "happened" at the sun-drenched beach, irrational and without premeditation.
-Insofar as the concept of responsibility is involved, such an explanation is utterly indefensible.
-Insofar as absurdist tenets are involved, Meursault’s explanation is at least possible.
+Meursault views his murder of the Arab as something that just "happened" at the sun-drenched beach: irrational and without premeditation.
+If you believe in the concept of responsibility is involved, this action is utterly indefensible.
+But if you're an Absurdist, Meursault’s explanation is at least possible.

 Critics have stated that Absurdism is essentially meaningless because acceptance of it entails a life without meaning.
 This is incorrect; within the tenets of Absurdism, life can be meaningful despite its not having a rational order.